QuentynDT/Bazaries/README.md

 | 3 | D | E | F | G | K |
 | 4 | L | M | N | P | Q |
 | 5 | S | U | V | X | Z |

+##Encoding

+Let us take the word "CRYPT" to encode.

+Step 1: The word is split into alternating groups of digits according to the key.
+Since the key is 32, "CRYPT" is split into "CRY","PT".

+Step 2: The groups are reversed and rejoined.
+"CRY","PT" becomes "YRC", "TP" and then "YRCTP".

+Step 3: Each letter is located on grid 1 and replaced by the letter occupying its corresponding position in grid 2.
+"Y" is in position (4,5) in grid 1.
+Thus it is replaced by the letter Q as it is located in position (4,5) in grid 2.
+Thus, "YRCTP" becomes "QBDPV".